Graduate in 4

 While a full-time undergraduate enrollment status meeting the financial aid requirement is 12 hours per regular fall or spring semester, it is important to note that it is impossible to graduate in four years by completing only 12 hours of enrollment per fall and spring semester.

 A student needs to average at least 30 hours of completed and applicable coursework each year to have any opportunity to graduate in four years.
 Some degree programs require more.
-In order to complete the 30 hours or more per year, a student should complete at least15 hours per fall and spring semester.
-If completing at least 30 hours total in fall and spring is not possible, the student should consider Spring or Winter Session or Summer Session enrollment.
+In order to complete the 30 hours or more per year, a student should complete at least 15 hours per fall and spring semester.
+When completing at least 30 hours total in fall and spring is not possible, the student should consider Spring or Winter Session or Summer Session enrollment.

 There are many reasons it is important to graduate in four years.
 A timely graduation benefits students who are applying to graduate schools.
 Many graduate programs only accept students for the fall semester, so a one semester delay can result in a one year delay of entering and completing a graduate degree.